jdmulligan/JETSCAPE-analysis/README.md

 #### Workflow

-Once you have done the one-time setup, to run the analysis script you should do the following:
+Once you have done the one-time setup, your general workflow is the following:

 ```
 cd JETSCAPE-analysis